ni/nimi-python/docs/niscope/class.rst

             Configures the common properties of a digital trigger.

-            When you initiate an acquisition, the digitizer waits for the start trigger, which is configured through the :py:data:`niscope.Session.acq_arm_source` (Start Trigger Source) property.
+            When you initiate an acquisition, the digitizer waits for the start trigger, which is configured through the :py:attr:`niscope.Session.acq_arm_source` (Start Trigger Source) property.
 The default is immediate.
 Upon receiving the start trigger the digitizer begins sampling pretrigger points.
 After the digitizer finishes sampling pretrigger points, the